-- ICS 140: Computational Thinking with Programming and MATH 350: Ordinary Differential Equations and MATH 315: Linear Algebra and Applications and MATH 320: Probability and MATH 230: Introduction to Mathematical Modeling and STAT 201: Statistics I
+- ICS 141: Problem Solving with Programming and ICS 140: Computational Thinking with Programming and MATH 350: Ordinary Differential Equations and MATH 315: Linear Algebra and Applications and MATH 320: Probability and MATH 230: Introduction to Mathematical Modeling and STAT 201: Statistics I

-- or ICS 141: Programming with Objects and MATH 355: Introduction to Stochastic Processes and MATH 330: Optimization and MATH 420: Numerical Analysis and STAT 311: Regression Analysis
+- or ICS 141: Programming with Objects and ICS 141: Problem Solving with Programming and MATH 355: Introduction to Stochastic Processes and MATH 420: Numerical Analysis and MATH 330: Optimization and STAT 311: Regression Analysis

 - Formulate problem statements for investigation.